cameraui/docs/install/desktop.md

 ## macOS permissions

 On macOS 15 and newer, the system asks for **local network** access on first launch.
 Allow it, otherwise the app can't reach cameras on your network.
-The first time you use two-way talk, macOS also asks for **microphone** access.
+The first time you use two-way talk, macOS also asks for **microphone** access, and the first time you use the geofence trigger's "My location" button in [Automations](/automations/), it asks for **location** access.

 ## Updates